zonemaster/zonemaster-engine/docs/Profiles.md

 The content of the two files, as-is or modified, can be merged into a custom profile file that can be loaded by Zonemaster-Engine.
-Both Zonemaster-CLI and Zonemaster-Backend has direct options for loading a custom profile file.
+Both Zonemaster-CLI and Zonemaster-Backend have direct options for loading a custom profile file.

 A custom profile file only has to contain those properties that are changed in comparison to the default profile file.